jnozzi/cocoadev.com/markdown/CustomBundleExtension.md

 I can't figure out how to properly assign a custom extension to a bundle.
 I want it to have .myappPlugin extension.
-Changing Wrapper extension setting in General/XCode results in a folder, not a bundle.
+Changing Wrapper extension setting in XCode results in a folder, not a bundle.
 But if I change folder extension in Finder to .bundle or .plugin, then it appears as bundle.
 Is there any other steps I'm missing?

 ----